dhelms1/brain_tumor/README.md

 - Pituitary - a tumor that forms in the pituitary gland near the brain that can change hormone levels.

 ### Data
-The dataset comes from [Kaggle](https://www.kaggle.com/sartajbhuvaji/brain-tumor-classification-mri), but in order to move images directly into Amazon SageMaker they were clone from the original [GitHub](https://github.com/sartajbhuvaji/brain-tumor-classification-dataset) repository.
+The dataset comes from [Kaggle](https://www.kaggle.com/sartajbhuvaji/brain-tumor-classification-mri), but in order to move images directly into Amazon SageMaker they were cloned from the original [GitHub](https://github.com/sartajbhuvaji/brain-tumor-classification-dataset) repository.

 #### Data Formatting
 Although the data comes seperated into subdirectories that could be directly uploaded to S3 and read into an ImageDataGenerator object, they were read in using [OpenCV](https://docs.opencv.org/master/) and put into a TensorFlow Datasets to be converted to TFRecord files.
-The 2870 training images are divided into a training and validation set using a 20% split (2296 and 574, repsectively), while the 394 testing images remain unsplit.
-We have also augmented the training images to apply random rotations to strength the models training.
+The 2870 training images are divided into a training and validation set using a 80/20 split (2296 and 574, repsectively), while the 394 testing images remain unsplit.
+We have also augmented the training images to apply random rotations to strengthen the models learning.
 The images were not normalized since we used EfficientNet for our model and batch normalization occurs within the layers (initially the images were normalized and this resulted in a 90% train and 10% validation accuracy).
 Below are the first 25 examples from the training split after augmentation:

 <img src="/notebook_images/train_images.jpg" width="770">